Tuesday, November 5, 2024

 by Donald H. Marks, physician and scientist

 Let me put on my non-medical hat and speak as a casual student of history and the Arts, as I discuss remarks made by President JFK in 1963 at Amherst College upon receiving an honorary degree.
-I have long thought about those words from the past, and over several years I have worked to put pen to paper.
-JFK was, along with FDR, one of my favorite presidents.
+Yes I was alive that long ago, as I was born when I was very young.
+I am a great admirer of JFK who, along with FDR, are my two favorite presidents.
+I have long thought about those words from the past, and over several years I have worked to put pen to paper, as people used to say.
 A man from a wealthy powerful family, a man of means, a politician with good intentions, someone with a global vision, a man connected to the famous, the wealthy, the powerful, the educated, the connected, a man presented at birth with the opportunity to achieve greatness by his birth, a man who put his life on the line for the United States in combat, truly a man for all seasons.
 To this day, I remember his greatness, the day he died, and I still grieve his loss, especially in the context of current aggressive, highly partisan, take-no-prisoners political life.

 In his speech at Amherst, President Kennedy explained the responsibilities and the importance of public service for all citizens, and especially educated citizens.
 Addressing the class at Amherst, JFK described his view of the role of an artist in society, noting his personal friend Robert Frost’s contributions to American arts, culture, and ideology.
 “When power leads men towards arrogance, poetry reminds him of his limitations.
 When power narrows the areas of man’s concern, poetry reminds him of the richness and diversity of existence.
 When power corrupts, poetry cleanses."